 Sometimes you just want to stop somewhere for some wine and a snack.
 But then you have a second glass of wine and get more snacks before eventually ordering a whole meal.
 Midtown’s Oporto Fooding House is a mash-up of a bakery, cafe, restaurant, and bar where that’s happened to us many times.
 This place specializes in Portuguese tapas, and serves lots of wine, cheese and charcuterie, and Portuguese specialties like polvo com batatas and croquetas de bacalhau.

-You’ll know you’ve found Laredo when you spot the bright green shack with the long line located just off Washington Ave. in The Heights.
-But the freshly made tortillas are so good that you won’t mind the wait.
+You’ll know you’ve found Laredo when you spot the bright green shack with the long line located just off Washington in The Heights.
+But the freshly-made tortillas are so good that you won’t mind the wait.
 If they haven’t run out of breakfast tacos yet, order them in multiples.
 If they have, our condolences, but be sure to prepare yourself for that by glancing up at the menu on the wall so you can make a split second decision when it’s your turn to order.
 Either that or just smile and point as you pass by the different taco fillings, like barbacoa, fideo, and chicharron.

 Imagine your perfect backyard.
 There’s probably a hammock and an endless supply of beer, and when you get hungry, pizza magically appears.
 Axelrad Beer Garden checks off all of these boxes, which means it might be your new favorite place to drink outside.
 This Midtown bar serves more than 30 different beers and has a big backyard full of hammocks where they host nightly movies and live music.
-It’s also located next to Luigi’s Pizza, which you can have brought directly to you, be it at a picnic table or hammock.
+It’s also located next to Luigi’s Pizza, which you can have brought directly to you, be it at a picnic table or in a hammock.

 Definitions of an ice house vary, but it’s essentially a neighborhood indoor/outdoor bar, commonly without air conditioning, that serves mostly beer.
 West Alabama Ice House has been a Montrose staple since the 1920s and it’s always packed with friendly regulars who have been going there for 30+ years.
-Grab a bottle of Lone Star at the bar and a barbacoa taco from the neighboring Tacos Tierra Caliente food truck and repeat as needed.
+Grab a Lone Star at the bar and a barbacoa taco from the neighboring Tacos Tierra Caliente food truck and repeat as needed.